japila-books/spark-sql-internals/docs/spark-sql-SQLListener.md

 onJobStart(jobStart: SparkListenerJobStart): Unit
 ----

-`onJobStart` reads the link:spark-sql-SQLExecution.adoc#spark.sql.execution.id[`spark.sql.execution.id` key], the identifiers of the job and the stages and then updates the <<SQLExecutionUIData, SQLExecutionUIData>> for the execution id in `activeExecutions` internal registry.
+`onJobStart` reads the spark-sql-SQLExecution.md#spark.sql.execution.id[`spark.sql.execution.id` key], the identifiers of the job and the stages and then updates the <<SQLExecutionUIData, SQLExecutionUIData>> for the execution id in `activeExecutions` internal registry.

 NOTE: When `onJobStart` is executed, it is assumed that <<SQLExecutionUIData, SQLExecutionUIData>> has already been created and available in the internal `activeExecutions` registry.